 If someone is constantly trying to force you to do things their way, that's a sign of a workplace bully.
 Whether they are intimidating you because they're in a position of power or they're simply insisting that their opinion is the only one that matters, a coworker who's uninterested in anyone else's thoughts is a problem.

-Bullies are often sneaky about the ways in which they harm their victims, and ignoring someone is a tactic that is both effective and easy to deny.
+Bullies are often sneaky about the ways in which they harm their victims, and ignoring someone is a tactic that is both effective and easy to deny, especially if you’re working in a remote setting.
 After all, they aren't really doing anything to their coworkers.
 In fact, they're actively NOT doing anything.
 If your workplace bully is ignoring you in meetings or via email or generally isn't collaborative, their inaction can have plenty of negative impact on you.

 Mansplaining is real, but men aren't the only toxic coworkers who resort to condescension and infantilizing coworkers to make them feel inferior.
 If someone is disrespecting you by talking down to you, they're guilty of workplace bullying.
 It's not your imagination.